 You want puzzle pieces in the shape of countries OR states (depending on what you’re ordering), I’ll elaborate on this in a minute, but it is the number one decider for me on buying a geography puzzle.

-Of course that’s how I generally feel on puzzles, I always have the worst luck with the lower priced puzzles not working correctly.
+Of course, that’s how I generally feel about puzzles, I always have the worst luck with the lower-priced puzzles not working correctly.

 Geography puzzles teach so much